dalmo1991/superflexPy/doc/components.rst

 The outputs are also returned as a list of Numpy 1D arrays, using the :code:`get_output` method.

-Note an important exception for :ref:`connections`, whenever the number of upstream or downstream elements is different from one, the :code:`set_input` or the :code:`get_output` methods will use 2D lists of Numpy arrays.
+Note an important exception for :ref:`connections`: whenever the number of upstream or downstream elements is different from one, the :code:`set_input` or the :code:`get_output` methods will use 2D lists of Numpy arrays.
 This solution is used to route fluxes between multiple elements.